AZazwinner/cascade/README.md

 vercel deploy
 ```

-There are no required environment variables to set on the platform — the
+There are no required environment variables to set on the platform.
+The
 BYOK model means production visitor traffic never touches a server-side
 secret.
 If you want a convenience default for your *own* testing, it must
 go in the browser's Credentials panel, not an env var, since the whole